Andhra Pradesh State FiberNet Limited

-Andhra Pradesh State FiberNet Limited (abbreviated as APSFL) is a fully owned entity of the Government of Andhra Pradesh, India, started in October 2015.
+Andhra Pradesh State FiberNet Limited (APSFL) is a fully owned entity of the Government of Andhra Pradesh, India, started in October 2015.
 The project aims to provide affordable end-to-end broadband, wi-fi connection, internet facility, cable television, and phone connectivity in the state of Andhra Pradesh, India.
 The project was announced by N. Chandrababu Naidu and was launched by the President of India on 27 December 2017 in a ceremony conducted in the capital city of Amaravati.

 Overview

 It is owned by the Government of Andhra Pradesh, but has a partnership with Cisco Systems.
 The project seeks to provide accessible Broadband connectivity on a non-discriminatory basis to households and corporate users, including an expansion of internet access for users in rural areas.
 Its main aim is to provide 15 to 50 Mbit/s unlimited connections to all residents of Andhra pradesh, and 100 Mbit/s to 1 Gbit/s connections to businesses.
 The APSFL network also provides Internet Protocol television with over 200 channels and a landline telephone connection for free and unlimited calling to AP fiber phones within Andhra Pradesh.